INSIDE: Tips for Buying a Sewing Machine

 On that fateful Fall morning when I set out to expand my sewing horizons, I had no idea what questions to ask or what features I would want and use.
 I ended up purchasing a Babylock Ellure because it had most of the features I thought I needed at the time and was well under my budget.
 Had I been more informed I would’ve known what I needed and could’ve been paired with a slightly more advanced machine.

-With that in mind, I’ve created a downloadable PDF of this information (scroll back up and look for the green box).
+With that in mind, I’ve created a downloadable PDF of this information (scroll back up and look for the big pink button).
 That way you can carry it with you when you’re shopping for a new sewing machine.